-Flags on the Knesset at half-mast, black-rimmed newspapers and mourners with wreaths were filmed by Visnews in Jerusalem Jan 29 as Mr. Yosef Sprinzak, Speaker of the Knesset, lay in state in the Israeli Parliament building.
+Background: Flags on the Knesset at half-mast, black-rimmed newspapers and mourners with wreaths were filmed by Visnews in Jerusalem Jan 29 as Mr. Yosef Sprinzak, Speaker of the Knesset, lay in state in the Israeli Parliament building.

 Seen filing past the coffin, paying their last respects and laying wreaths are mourners including Mrs. Sprinzak and her son, Premier Ben Gurion, members of his Cabinet, high-ranking officers and representatives of the Zionist Action Committee.

 Mr. Sprinzak had a heart attack early Wednesday afternoon after returning from a meeting of the Knesset Presidium.
 He died at 7:50 pm in Hadassah's Ret Hadegel hospital at the age of 74.

 Israel's and the Zionist movement's "Mr. Chairman" was born in Moscow in 1885.
 Following the expulsion of Jews from the Russian capital his family moved to Warsaw where Sprinsak first became active in what was later to be known as the Zionist movement.